 Tennessee Sports Betting Rules

-Sports betting in Tennessee will be different than most other states in the country.
+Sports betting in Tennessee is different than most other states in the country.
 Tennessee will only have mobile and online sports betting and no brick-and-mortar sportsbooks.
-The law went into effect on July 1st of 2019, but has yet to see any sportsbooks launch in the state.
 The Tennessee Education Lottery Corp. is tasked with regulating the industry under the Tennessee Sports Gaming Act.